casper-ecosystem/casper-manager/FAQ.md

 # FAQ

+## How to recover funds if the Snap should ever be decommissioned ?

+You can import your Metamask private key in any wallet compatible with Casper.
+(Like [Casper Wallet](https://www.casperwallet.io/))

 ## How to install the Snap ?

 Any website/dapps can request you to install the Snap.
 It's up to them to implement it.

 Here's some website that use the Snap at the moment :

+- https://cspr.live/ - A Casper Network Explorer
+- https://cspr.market/ - A Casper Network NFT marketplace
+- https://casperswap.xyz/ - A Casper Network DEX
-- https://testnet.casperholders.io/ - A Casper Dapp to use the features of the network (staking/transfer etc...)
+- https://casperholders.io/ - A Casper Dapp to use the features of the network (staking/transfer etc...)
 - https://div3.in/ - A Casper Network Explorer

 ## How to use Snap's features ?
 What does the Snap do ?